2025–26 Russian Premier League

-The 2025–26 Russian Premier League (known as the Mir Russian Premier League, also written as Mir Russian Premier Liga for sponsorship reasons) is the 34th season of the premier football competition in Russia since the dissolution of the Soviet Union and the 24th under the current Russian Premier League name.
-It started on 18 July 2025 and the regular season will end on 17 May 2026, followed by the relegation play-offs.
+The 2025–26 Russian Premier League (known as the Mir Russian Premier League, also written as Mir Russian Premier Liga for sponsorship reasons) was the 34th season of the premier football competition in Russia since the dissolution of the Soviet Union and the 24th under the current Russian Premier League name.
+It started on 18 July 2025, the regular season ended on 17 May 2026 and was followed by the relegation play-offs which were completed on 23 May 2026.
+The season had a winter break after 7 December until 27 February 2026.